-The Tax Department usually assigns the VAT number on the same day of receiving all the required documents, or the latest within three working days.
+The Tax Department usually assigns the VAT number within 10 working days of receiving all the required documents.
 The VAT certificate is mailed within 30 days from the date of assigning the VAT number.

 1.2 VAT registration for foreign businesses